madprops/blog/docs/armtrak.md

 When boosting, ships have a chance of reflecting attacks thrown at them.

-There are 19 ship models that players can select any time.
-This is just how the ships look.
+There are 19 ship models that players can select at any time.
+This is just how the ship looks.

 There is an image viewer to quickly see the uploaded images without having to travel to them.